 Full text reports may be downloaded by clicking the buttons below.

-Methamphetamine use and trafficking has increased in the Oregon-Idaho HIDTA and represents the area’s greatest drug threat, followed by heroin, controlled prescription drugs, illicit marijuana, cocaine and other dangerous substances, including synthetic drugs.
+Methamphetamine availability and trafficking continues to occur at a high level in the Oregon-Idaho HIDTA and remains the area’s greatest drug threat, followed by heroin; fentanyl and synthetic opioids; controlled prescription drugs; illicit marijuana; cocaine; and other dangerous substances.

-The threat posed by non-medical use of prescription drugs, mostly painkillers, has grown in recent years and parallels national trends.
-The rise in misuse can be attributed to greater availability through increased sales of controlled prescription drugs, liberal prescribing of opioids by doctors, and ease of access to the drugs through family or friends.
-Furthermore, people who are addicted to prescription opiates are increasingly switching to heroin because it is more available, cheaper, and provides a more intense high than prescription opiates.
+The threat posed by non-medical use of pharmaceutical drugs, mostly painkillers, has grown in recent years and mirrors national trends.
+While some indicators, such as deaths and rates of prescribing, suggest a recent decline in misuse -- availability and misuse remain at a high level in the HIDTA.
+The rise in misuse of prescription medications can be attributed to greater availability through increased sales of controlled prescription drugs, liberal prescribing of opioids by doctors, and ease of access to the drugs through family or friends.

 Marijuana use, cultivation, and trafficking are pervasive in the HIDTA.
-Oregon’s Medical Marijuana Act, which allows for quantities of marijuana to be grown and used for qualifying medical conditions, continues to be exploited to facilitate illegal cultivation for profit.
-In addition, illicit manufacture and distribution of cannabis extracts, such as hash oil and marijuana wax, have increased in the region due to an expanding market for high-potency cannabis products that produce strong psychoactive effects.
-Greater demand for potent cannabis extracts has led to a higher prevalence of extraction labs and production-related explosions.
+Oregon’s Medical Marijuana Act and recreational marijuana, which allow for specified quantities of marijuana to be grown, continue to be exploited for profit.
+In addition, illicit manufacture and distribution of cannabis extracts, such as hash oil and marijuana wax, continue to increase in the region and have led to a higher number of extraction labs in Oregon.
+Since 2013, more than 30 production-related fires and explosions have been reported in the state.
+Idaho marijuana laws remain rigorous, with all possession, manufacture, and sale of the drug strictly prohibited.

-During 2016, participating agencies within the Oregon-Idaho HIDTA identified 101 DTOs and 12 Money Laundering Organizations (MLOs) with foreign and domestic connections that were actively operating in the HIDTA; 9 new DTOs were identified between January and June 2017.
-DTOs in the HIDTA engage in money laundering activities -- the legitimization of illegally obtained proceeds.
-Bulk cash smuggling, money service businesses, and bank structuring remain primary methods of transferring drug revenues into, through, and out of the HIDTA.
+Drug trafficking groups in the HIDTA also engage in money laundering activities -- the legitimization of illegally obtained proceeds.
+HIDTA task forces identified 3 Money Laundering Organizations (MLOs) in 2018.
+Bulk cash smuggling, money service businesses, cash-intensive businesses, and bank structuring remain primary methods of transferring drug revenues into, through, and out of the HIDTA.